Hank-LL/AMD_Robotics_Hackathon_2025_Team27/README.md

     - Children
     - Foreign tourists who struggle with Japanese or complex touch-panel UIs.
 - Robotics perspective:
-  - The project showcases an end-to-end pipeline from **speech recognition → language understanding → task selection → robot execution** on a real arm, using commodity hardware (USB cameras, microphone, consumer PC).
+  - The project showcases a pipeline from **speech recognition → language understanding → task selection → robot execution** on a real arm, using commodity hardware (RGB cameras, microphone, consumer PC).

 ---